 Register now and grab your free ultimate anatomy study guide!

-Anatomy, branches, function and definition of the aortic arch.
+Anatomy and branches of the aortic arch.

 Hello, everyone!
 This is Matt from Kenhub, and the focus of this tutorial is the aortic arch.
 In order to understand its anatomy, let’s briefly discuss the anatomy of the whole aorta, the largest artery in the human body and directly connected to the heart.